Glavaš Castle

 Glavaš Castle, locally known as Utvrda Glavaš, lies near the village of Validžići, in the county of Šibenik-Knin in Croatia.

 Not much is known about the castle.
-It was probably built in the first part of the 15th century, by the Nelipić family, when it became increasingly likely that the Ottoman Empire would attack the Croatian Kingdom.
-Glavaš Castle formed a small defensive chain of castles in the south of the Kingdom of Croatia, together with Prozor Castle and Potravnik Castle.
+It was probably built in the early 15th century by the Nelipić family, when it became increasingly likely that the Ottoman Empire would attack the Croatian Kingdom.
+Glavaš Castle was part of a small defensive chain of castles in southern Croatia, along with Prozor Castle and Potravnik Castle.

-In 1434 the Nelipić family died out.
-Then the castle was handed over by Sigismund of Luxembourg, King of Hungary and Croatia, to the Croatian noble family Talovac.
-Several other Croatian nobles followed as owners, until 1522, when it was taken over by the Ottomans.
-They held it for almost 200 years, for in 1718 they were defeated and left.
-Since then, it had lost its strategic importance and was abandoned, after which it fell to ruin.
+In 1434, the Nelipić family died out.
+Afterward, Sigismund of Luxembourg, King of Hungary and Croatia, handed the castle over to the Croatian noble family Talovac.
+Several other Croatian nobles owned it over time, until 1522, when the Ottomans took control.
+They held it for nearly 200 years, until they were defeated in 1718 and left.
+Since then, it lost its strategic importance and was abandoned, eventually falling into ruin.

-Historically, the castle was known as the fortress of Dinarić, as it is situated on a slope of the Dinara Mountain.
-Only in the 17th century was it named after the nearby hamlet and spring.
+Historically, the castle was known as the fortress of Dinarić because it sits on a slope of the Dinara Mountain.
+It wasn’t named after the nearby hamlet and spring until the 17th century.

-Glavaš Castle is freely accessible.
-A nice castle ruin.
-To get there, you will have to make a short hike uphill from the nearest road.
+Glavaš Castle is freely accessible and makes for a nice ruin to visit.
+To get there, you’ll need to do a short uphill hike from the nearest road.

 Gallery